nodejs/node/doc/api/n-api.md

 versions between 8 and the highest version they support and will default to providing the version 8 APIs unless an addon opts into a higher Node-API version.
-This approach provides the flexibility of better optimizing existing Node-API functions while maintaing ABI stability.
+This approach provides the flexibility of better optimizing existing Node-API functions while maintaining ABI stability.
 Existing addons can continue to run without recompilation using an earlier version of Node-API.
 If an addon needs functionality from a newer Node-API version, changes to existing code and recompilation will be needed to use